WondwosenTsige/code-401-reading-note/class-05.md

 When traversing through a linked list, the Current variable will tell us where exactly in the linked list we are and will allow us to move/traverse forward until we hit the end.

-I read all the topics in the following reference
+I cover all the topics in the following reference

 [Linked Lists](https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/singly_linked_list.html)